computation-structures/course/course_in_a_box/README.md

 ## Course-in-a-box

-You can view this course material using just your computer, i.e., no internet access will be required after the initial setup.
+You can view this course material using just your computer, i.e., no internet access required after the initial setup.

-* clone this repository on your local computer.
+* clone this repository onto your local computer.
 Also install <a href="https://www.python.org/downloads/">python3</a> on your computer.

 * change directory to the course_in_a_box folder.